Fashion branding brief:

 • Identification of core brand values and product personalities

 • Analysis of the current and potential target market

 • Devised a strategy on retailer and end customer engagement

 • Competitor analysis.

-Social Media: We consulted on the creation of a Facebook page featuring competitions for fans to win scarves by tagging themselves on images, meaning that THEIR friends would see the brand, and follow, thus increasing customer awareness.
+We consulted on the creation of a Facebook page featuring competitions for fans to win scarves by tagging themselves on images, meaning that their friends would see the brand, and follow, thus increasing customer awareness.
 Retailers also actively engage with the site with frequent wall posts increasing the perceived value of the brand.

 Customers love the new look and the added value the branding has created.
 We have quickly built greater brand loyalty and awareness.

 Customers now feel they are buying into something special from other suppliers, which in turn gets communicated to their customers and helps them sell the product.